US Congressional Delegation in Kenya Amid Election Crisis

-A U.S. congressional delegation has arrived in Kenya to meet with the new president-elect and the opposition figure likely to file a court challenge to his election loss in the latest electoral crisis for East Africa’s most stable democracy.
+A U.S. congressional delegation has met with Kenya's new president-elect and the opposition figure likely to file a court challenge to his election loss in the latest electoral crisis for East Africa's most stable democracy.

+The visiting U.S. politicians met with President-elect William Ruto on Thursday, according to a tweet by Ruto.

+The delegation also met with Raila Odinga and discussed election developments and relations between Kenya and the U.S., according to Odinga's spokesman.

-The new U.S. ambassador to Kenya, Meg Whitman, said the delegation led by Sen. Chris Coons also will meet with outgoing Kenyan President Uhuru Kenyatta, who has been publicly silent since the largely peaceful Aug.
+The delegation led by Sen. Chris Coons also met with President Uhuru Kenyatta, who has been publicly silent since the largely peaceful Aug.
 9 election.
+Kenyatta told the visiting U.S. delegation that Kenya would uphold "its position of a shining example of democracy in the continent by maintaining peace during this transition period," according to a statement issued by the president's office.

 Odinga has said he is exploring "all constitutional and legal options" to challenge his close election loss.
 His campaign has a week from Monday's declaration of Ruto's win to go to the Supreme Court, which then has 14 days to rule.
 Odinga has urged his supporters to remain calm in a country with a history of post-election violence.